 A high prevalence of densely stained vesicles within tumor cells appear to be lysosomes, which cancer cells can use to trap cancer drugs.
 Lysosome sequestration has been implicated as a mechanism of resistance to CDK4/6 inhibitors, which may have occurred in the study patient: the researchers recorded a sharp increase in lysosomes during the period between the first and second biopsies.
 It may be possible to counter this resistance mechanism with drugs such as propranolol, the researchers note.

-Altogether, the findings shows that a multitude of deep analyses of tumor responses can be executed routinely and safely.
+Altogether, the findings show that a multitude of deep analyses of tumor responses can be executed routinely and safely.
 And such combined analyses can reveal potential new mechanisms of resistance and suggest novel therapeutic vulnerabilities.

 “We’ve made all of our data and methods available through the Human Tumor Atlas Network,” Johnson said.
 “Just as we’re building upon the successes of this study in the SMMART Program, our goal is for the research community to also use this as a stepping stone towards better understanding and treating evolving cancers.”

 Several of the methods brought to bear in SMMART are too complex to be used widely in the clinical care of cancer patients.
 But the researchers say that workflows can be simplified and streamlined as the usefulness of an assay platform is established.
-“Once we understand what the phenomena are that are causing cancers to become resistant, we can come up with much simpler essays to obtain the information,” Gray said.
+“Once we understand what the phenomena are that are causing cancers to become resistant, we can come up with much simpler assays to obtain the information,” Gray said.
 “Our long term goal is to learn enough to look in the blood for those same kinds of events so that we don’t have to do biopsies.”

 An omic and multidimensional spatial atlas from serial biopsies of an evolving metastatic breast cancer by Brett E. Johnson, Allison L. Creason, Jayne M. Stommel, Jessica L. Riesterer, Zahi Mitri, Gordon B. Mills, Joe W. Gray and others, Cell Reports Medicine (Feb.
 15, 2022)